Rogyou/Sign-Language-Recognition/README.md

 From  top:  peak_thresh  =  {0,10,20,30}  [12]
 The  edge  threshold   eliminates  peaks  of  the  DoG  scale  space  whose  curvature is  too  small  (such  peaks  yield  badly  localized  frames).

-Fig  11:  A  test  image  for  the  edge  threshold  parameter.
-[12] Fig  12:  Detected  frames  for  increasing  edge  threshold.
-From  top:  edge_thresh  =  {3.5,  5,  7.5,  10}  [12]
-18
-##3.2  K  MEANS  CLUSTERING
+## 3.2  K  MEANS  CLUSTERING
-T he k­means algorithm takes as input the number of clusters to generate, k, and a set of observation vectors to cluster.
+The k­means algorithm takes as input the number of clusters to generate, k, and a set of observation vectors to cluster.
 It returns a set of centroids, one for each of the k clusters.
 An observation vector is classified with the cluster number  or  centroid  index  of  the  centroid  closest  to  it.